 The cloud is not one place or one service.
 Instead, it is a way of describing how a service is delivered to your business.
 Instead of installing an IT application onto your office computers, your computers become something of a gateway to a much larger computer system that’s run by a service provider – some examples would be Microsoft, SalesForce, and Google – although the list includes many more well-known names.

 Instead of storing your data and systems on your computers, you use an internet connection to upload and download information directly from these organisations.
 So, if you have got an internet connection, you have got access to your data.

 This means that you can effectively make anywhere your office – from a coffee shop to a client site.
 What’s more, it means that you do not have to send copies of files to colleagues – instead, you can just ‘share’ a link to the location of the file – so, want someone to add to a spreadsheet?
 Send them a link, and you can watch from the other side of the world (should you wish!) as they update it.

-When your business takes off, it is worth looking into business networking solutions – especially if you are handling sensitive data like HR, payroll, client or payment information.
+When your business takes off, it is worth looking into business networking solutions – especially if you are handling sensitive data like HR data, payroll software data, client data or payment information.